alifiroozi80/CKA/CKA/README.md

     kubeadm token create --print-join-command
     ```

-paste the output of this command on `WSorker Node(s)`, note that you can use your this output as much as you want...
+Paste the output of this command on **Worker Node(s)**.
+Note that you can use this output as much as you want.

 ### Kubeadm join preflight